mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 Address Version:

-: A 8-bit value identifying the Internet address version of this address.
+: An 8-bit value identifying the Internet address version of this address.
 The value 4 indicates IPv4 while 6 indicates IPv6.

 IP Address: